skatejs/skatejs/README.md

 ### API

-The following are all available on the `skate` object, or available for use from the `src/api` folder.
+The following are all available on the `skate` object, or available for use from the `src/api` or `lib/api` folders.

 #### `chain (...args)`